 Rhabdomyosarcoma is a cancerous (malignant) tumor of the muscles that are attached to the bones.
 This cancer mostly affects children.

 It can occur in many places in the body.
 The most common sites are the head and neck, the urogenital tract, and the arms or legs.

 The cause of rhabdomyosarcoma is unknown.
-It is a rare tumor with only several hundred new cases per year throughout the United States.
+It is a rare tumor with only several hundred new cases per year in the United States.

 Some children with certain birth defects are at an increased risk.
 Some families have a gene mutation that increases this risk.
 Most children with rhabdomyosarcoma do not have any known risk factors.

 The most common symptom is a mass that may or may not be painful.

 - Tumors in the nose or throat may cause bleeding, congestion, swallowing problems, or nervous system problems if they extend into the brain.

 - Tumors around the eyes may cause bulging of the eye, problems with vision, swelling around the eye, or pain.

 - Tumors in the ears, may cause pain, hearing loss, or swelling.

 - Bladder and vaginal tumors may cause trouble starting to urinate or having a bowel movement, or poor control of urine.

 - Muscle tumors may lead to a painful lump, and are often thought to be an injury.